melaeli/kik-lg211-classification-final/README.md

 $ bin/solr start -p 8983

-If you do not initialize your Solr with example schemas you will need to create your own email core and make make the necessary modifications to other files.
+If you do not initialize your Solr with example schemas you will need to create your own email core and make the necessary modifications to other files.

 ## Flask